-ANC official Yolanda Botha dies
+ANC official Yolanda Botha

 Fraud and corruption accused senior Northern Cape ANC official Yolanda Botha, who served in Parliament’s social development portfolio committee, has died.